-Anterior knee pain, or pain near the front of the knee, is one of the most common types of knee pain in athletes of all ages.
+Anterior knee pain, or pain near the front of the knee, is one of the most common types of knee pain in teens and athletes of all ages.
 For young athletes this is no exception, and there are some unique causes to know about.
 One thing that all of these causes of anterior knee pain have in common is that they are usually OVERUSE INJURIES and can be treated and prevented without surgery.

 The apophysis is one of the areas of growth cartilage in the bone.
 During times of growth, the apophysis becomes very active.
 At the same time, there are increasing imbalances between the rapidly growing bone, and the tighter and more inflexible muscles and tendons that attach onto the apophysis.
 This scenario, combined with a child who is active, makes the knee more susceptible to inflammation or injury.